michaeljones/on-commit-messages/README.md

 ```
 Updated dependencies with `mix deps.update --all`

-I have no read any change logs.
+I have not read any change logs.
 The tests still pass so I assume it
 is fine.
 ```